catamorphism/socialdownload/README.md

 * pytumblr

 # Install
-Requires a file called secrets.py which is not included.
+Requires a file called secrets.py which is not included (see below).

+# Using the scripts

+Find the string 'jonathankoren' in the script and change it to your username.

+Change the value of the PATH variable (if there is one) to the directory where you want to save files.

+## secrets.py

-It should contain your API and access tokens.
-It's format is:
+This file should contain your API and access tokens.
+Its format is:

 ```python
 app_keys = {